dribnet/purvs/README.md

 ## MDDN 242 2022 Assignment 2

+Finally managed to sort out the code.
+I had to add another rounded rectangle which has the same colour as the background, which is cutting through the first rectangle in order to form the letter C.

 Still trying to sort out my code to draw the letters in the form I want.
 I'm using a line and rounded rectangle to draw the letters.
 At the moment my code doesn't seem to be working so I need to figure out a way forward so that I can update my thumbnail and sketch.